tabreturn/torrens-resources/cms200/README.md

    - then `docker-compose down`
    - then `docker-compose up -d`

-4. You now have a new WordPress instance running on `localhost:8083` with its own database (you'll new to run through the installation steps again)
+4. You now have a new WordPress instance running on `localhost:8083` with its own database (note: you'll need to run through a fresh installation)